Don’t you love the early phase of a fitness commitment?

 Which is fine, if you’ve made a “2-days-per-week” your goal.

 But if you want to make a commitment to daily workouts, you’re going to want to tie your new fitness behaviors to an existing daily habit.
+Maybe that means you leave a medicine ball next to your front door so you can get in a medicine ball arm workout as soon as you get home every day.

 Make Life Easy